ra1028/Carbon/README.md

 - **isAnimationEnabled**
 Indicating whether enables animation for diffing updates, setting `false` will perform it using `UIView.performWithoutAnimation`.
 Default is `true`.

+- **isAnimationEnabledWhileScrolling**
+Indicating whether enables animation for diffing updates while target is scrolling, setting `false` will perform it  using `UIView.performWithoutAnimation`.
+Default is `true`.

 - **animatableChangeCount**